sorbet/sorbet/website/blog/2022-07-28-srb-tapioca.md

 rely on Sorbet to typecheck the project itself (Tapioca is not some sort of alternative type checker for Ruby).

-Both Tapioca and `srb rbi` generate RBIs for a project's gems and support various generating RBI files that teach Sorbet about various kinds of metaprogramming in use inside the project itself.
+Both Tapioca and `srb rbi` generate RBIs for a project's gems as well as RBI files that teach Sorbet about various kinds of metaprogramming in use inside the project itself.

 Tapioca has some unique benefits compared to `srb rbi`: